 - Take it out and saute the remaining half the same way.
 You can add more oil if necessary.

-- Take a bowl and add honey, soy sauce, red pepper and garlic, and mix it well.
+- Take a bowl and add honey, soy sauce, red pepper, garlic, and 1 tbsp. sesame seeds, and mix it well.

 - Put all the chicken in the pot and then add the sauce.
 Cover the lid.